doolin/the-nature-of-code/README.md

 site is hand-rolled, including the CSS.
 Sometimes it's good to go back to basics.

-## Deploy
+## Progress

-Code is deployed to https://www.blurbpress.com/.

-- `aws s3 cp ./p5 "s3://blurbpress.com/p5" --recursive --cache-control no-store --profile blurbpress_deploy`
-- `aws s3 cp index.html "s3://blurbpress.com" --cache-control no-store --profile blurbpress_deploy`
+So far, all the exercises in Chapters 0 and 1 have been either completed, or in the case of a couple, commented on the lack of clarity with respect to the question.
+Subsequent chapters will be completed as time and interest permit.

 ## Other Projects leveraging P5.js

-There are both nascent, Life(tm) has other plans for me right now.
-However, both provide a basis to continue.
+These are both nascent, Life(tm) has other plans for me right now.
+However, both provide a basis to continue at some point in the future.

-- cloud chamber
+- cloud chamber illustration
 - hydrogen energy states